remusao/remusao.github.io/_posts/2014-11-26-pytest_param.markdown

 5. the data is not hard-coded in Python source-code

 TL;DR: `py.test` is awesome.
 Make tests.
-Get data for your tests from extern sources.
+Get data for your tests from external sources.